 Informed.
 Not just lucky.

-Preparing for your outdoor time enables you to get creative, ambitious, and to help ensure that you Start and End at Home.
+Preparing for your outdoor time enables you to get creative, ambitious, and to help ensure that you Start & End at Home.

-Start and End at Home is a skills accelerator: twenty years of hard-earned experience compressed into an eight-week course.
+Start & End at Home is a skills accelerator: twenty years of hard-earned experience compressed into a single online resource.

 Hiking and backpacking